 For me, CKD is personal.
 Two of my cousins were diagnosed with end-stage kidney disease at ages 40 and 42, and their experiences demonstrate that there is so much more work to do.

-LabCorp has partnered with the NKF and other organizations on removing barriers to testing, helping to standardize tests used to detect CKD, improve comparison of test results between laboratories, increase early recognition and promote patient awareness.
+LabCorp has partnered with the NKF and other organizations to remove barriers to testing, help standardize tests used to detect CKD, improve comparison of test results between laboratories, increase early recognition and promote patient awareness.
 Diagnostics also offers a guideline-based clinical decision support program to assist providers, as well as patient education materials to help improve patient awareness and understanding of this disease.

 I recently had the pleasure of collaborating with my LabCorp colleagues on an analysis of patients who had been tested at a LabCorp facility between January 2013 and December 2019.
 The study looked at data from more than 28 million patients to evaluate the frequency of guideline-recommended kidney-disease screening among at-risk patients.
 To our knowledge, this is the largest retrospective analysis of kidney disease screening rates in the United States.

 The results were sobering.
-We found that only 17.4 percent of at-risk individuals had an adequate screening for chronic kidney disease throughout the time frame of our research.
+We found that only 17.4 percent of at-risk individuals had adequate screening for chronic kidney disease throughout the time frame of our research.
 This data highlights the need for improved strategies for screening and detection as well as the need to improve both patient and physician awareness.
-This work will be shared as a poster at the annual NKF Spring Clinical Meeting – now being held virtually but the poster will be published in the American Journal of Kidney Disease – and we are further collaborating with the NKF on future publications as well as efforts to increase CKD patient enrollment into renal trials.
-The NKF is launching the first national CKD registry of patients, and as a Steering Committee member I hope to execute on our common goal of increasing awareness and participation of patients in CKD trials.
+This work will be shared as a poster at the annual NKF Spring Clinical Meeting – now being held virtually, the poster will be published in the American Journal of Kidney Disease, and we are further collaborating with the NKF on future publications as well as efforts to increase CKD patient enrollment for renal trials.
+The NKF is launching the first national CKD registry of patients, and as a Steering Committee member I hope to help progress toward our common goal of increasing awareness and trial participation for CKD patients.

-We are committed to enhancing detection and investigating new treatments that will ultimately be placed into the hands of our CKD patients.
-Our clinical laboratory database is providing is invaluable insights into clinical trial design and patient recruitment strategies.
+My colleagues and I are committed to enhancing detection and investigating new treatments that will ultimately be placed into the hands of our CKD patients.
+Our clinical laboratory database provides valuable insights into clinical trial design and patient recruitment strategies.

 If you take the quiz and find that you are one of the 33 percent, visit your doctor and request that they perform urine and serum creatinine tests.
 And if you’re not among the 33 percent, consider signing an organ donation card.
 It’s one of the best things you can do to improve the outlook for people living with kidney disease.